Why this matters

 New Mexico cottage food — your questions answered.

-Can I sell fermented foods like sauerkraut or kimchi?
+Can I sell fermented foods like kimchi or kombucha in New Mexico?

 New Mexico cottage food laws: what is the short version?

-New Mexico does not require state registration for the cottage food lane.
-There is no state revenue cap in the current data.
-New Mexico allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+New Mexico does not require state registration for basic cottage food sales.
+The cited state sources do not list a revenue cap.
+New Mexico allows online orders, in-state shipping, seller delivery for cottage food sellers.

-Do I need a cottage food license in New Mexico?
+Do I need a cottage food license or permit in New Mexico?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
 New Mexico may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in New Mexico?

-New Mexico's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+New Mexico's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, meat, poultry, fish, shellfish.